The History of the Kilt

-As the Patterns of the Tartans looked exactly can not be said today, as was lost by a Kilt ban in 1746, the knowledge of Production and Coloring of the time.
+It is no longer possible to say exactly what the other patterns of the tartans looked like, as the knowledge of production and dyeing from that time was lost due to a kilt ban in 1746.
 However, what speaks against a Clan-reserved Tartan is that its relatives could easily be identified in a time of Feuds and Wars, which was not really conducive to Life and Limb.
 The oldest-proven-Tartans are assigned to Regions (districts).
 It is believed that Weavers and Residents preferred local Patterns and Dyes and dressed accordingly.
 One of these Tartans is the Huntly Tartan, from northeastern Scotland, and was bred by several Clans during the Jacobite Rebellion.
 Even Bonnie Prince Charlie is said to have worn a variant of it.
 Furthermore, it is assumed that the Pattern of the wealth of the Carrier was recognizable.
 While “Poor´s” donned monochrome or simple Patterns, richer, more elaborate, multi-colored patterns could afford themselves.

 Kilt and Belted Plaid

 When the Kilt in its original form emerged as the ‘Belted Plaid’ is hidden in the Fog of History.
 The first official mention of the Term-also as a garment- is found in the middle of the 16th century in the times of Elizabeth I. Before the Kilt, Trousers or long Tunic were worn.